Getting to Know Your Neighborhood: Central Square

 738 Massachusetts Ave.

 In 1957, Little Joe Cook recorded a minor R&B novelty called “Peanuts.”
-The song was a one-hit wonder, but Cook went on to become a Cambridge legend, jamming every weekend at the Cantab.
+The song was a one-hit wonder, but Cook went on to become a Cambridge legend, jamming every weekend at the Cantab, which opened in 1963.
 Cook passed away in 2014, but the unpretentious bar continues to thrive, hosting live entertainment nightly.
-The lounge shut down during COVID, but reopened in October 2021 under new ownership, with a freshly painted interior, new floors, and new bathrooms.
-Come for the cheap beer and stay for the fabulous music—which includes jazz jams on Mondays, bluegrass jams on Tuesdays, and R&B jams on Sundays and Wednesdays.
-Club Bohemia, the lounge’s downstairs venue, features performances by local bands.
+The lounge shut down during the COVID pandemic, but reopened in October 2021 under new ownership, with a freshly painted interior, new floors, and new bathrooms.
+Come for the cheap beer and stay for the fabulous music—which includes jazz and R&B jams, as well as a weekly open mic night (Monday) and trivia night (Thursday).
+Cantab Underground, the lounge’s downstairs venue, features performances by touring and local artists, as well as a weekly poetry night (Wednesday) and comedy nights (Thursday and Saturday).
+The venue is 21-plus only.

 Shanghai Fresh